Meet our team.

 Through Legacy Rehab, Ashley wants to give back to the community what it’s given to her family: love, support, encouragement, and a lot of prayer.
 Rooted in the same place where Jon created his legacy, she hopes to work every day to create her own.
 “Together we make a Difference.
 Together we create a Legacy.”

-In her spare time, she enjoys spending time with family and friends.
-Ashley is blessed with two wonderful daughters, who she loves to go on adventures with.
+In her spare time, she is blessed to spend time with her amazing new husband, two wonderful daughters, and incredible friends.
 She enjoys creating, being at the lake, boating, and travelling.

 Adrianne Boyd